 Contractors, Cooke says, can work on varied projects and gain diverse experience.
 This delivers not only professional rewards but also greater options when conditions across various subsectors of the profession change.
 After the resource boom wound down, for example, many of those engineers who had skills relevant to road and rail projects were able to transition from mining into the stronger performing transport construction sector.

 As well, Cooke says contractors enjoy more freedom to choose the type of employer for whom they wish to work and the sector in which they wish to operate.

 Bristow agrees, adding that particularly where they are able to chalk up quantifiable outcomes, contract and temporary roles enable engineers to add immediate value to their CVs through displaying quantifiable achievements in their roles.
-Because contract and temporary hiring processes are less arduous compared with permanent roles, this type of employment enables candidates to secure and commence roles more quickly and without multiple interview rounds.
-Contract and temporary work also enable candidates to more readily expand both their professional network and their breadth of experience.
+Because contract and temporary hiring processes are less arduous compared with permanent roles, this type of employment enables candidates to secure and commence roles more quickly without multiple interview rounds.
+Contract and temporary work also enables candidates to more readily expand both their professional network and their breadth of experience.
 For some, contract or temporary assignments can lead to permanent roles.